Help center

 4. Tap to pair.
 The LED on your ProxyBox will flash green to confirm the connection.

-5. Once connected, you can configure WiFi credentials, check device status, or run diagnostics without needing internet access.
+5. Once connected, you can configure Wi-Fi credentials, check device status, or run diagnostics without needing internet access.

 Bluetooth range is approximately 30 feet.
 If you have trouble connecting, move closer to your ProxyBox.
+If BLE keeps failing, you can also pair from desktop Chrome / Edge / Opera at proxybox.us/pair, or by joining the captive Wi-Fi network ProxyBox-Setup-XXXX.
+See Three ways to pair.

 Claiming links your ProxyBox hardware to your account.
 This enables: